Strongly Compact Strong Trajectory Attractors for Evolutionary Systems and their Applications: Introduction

 where $\theta(l) $ is a positive function tending to $0$ as $l\rightarrow 0^+$. \end{mtheorem} It is easy to see that, equivalently, all the complete trajectories $\bar{\Dc}((-\infty, \infty))$ of $\bar{\Dc}$ is strongly equicontinuous on $(-\infty,\infty)$.
 Roughly speaking, Main Theorem \ref{t:equiconIntrod} excludes the existence of a complete trajectory on $\As$ that oscillates more and more drastically.

 Global attractors are ever anticipated to be very complicated objects (fractals), which obstruct their applications.
-We expect that our finite strong uniform tracking property and strong equicontinuity will do some good for their practical utilization, for instance for numerical simulations.
+We expect that our finite strong uniform tracking property and strong equicontinuity, which are now described by the existence of a strongly compact strong trajectory attractor, will do some good for their practical utilization, for instance for numerical simulations.

 Now we make some comments on the assumption A1 that appears in our above results.
 It is the following: \begin{itemize} \item[A1] The set consisting of all trajectories of $\Dc$ on $[0,\infty)$ is a precompact set in the space\footnote{It is the space of all weakly continuous $X$-valued functions on $[0,\infty)$.
 See Remark \ref{r:remarkof MT1} or more details in Subsection \ref{ss:WTAS}.} $ C([0,\infty); \Xw)$. \end{itemize} It provides the existence of a (weak) trajectory attractor for an evolutionary system.
 It also implies that the weak global attractor consists of points on the trajectories in the trajectory attractor (see Theorem \ref{t:wA}).
 A1 is satisfied by the associated evolutionary systems of the 2D and the 3D NSE and a general dissipative reaction-diffusion system (RDS) that we will investigate in this paper.
 In general, the associated evolutionary systems of PDEs that arise in mathematical physics satisfy A1 (cf. e.g. \cite{T88, CV02}).
-We will study more details on its relationships with the canonical closedness condition and continuous condition for evolutionary systems with uniqueness, which contain the classical frameworks of a semigroup for autonomous systems and a family of processes for nonautonomous systems (see Lemmas \ref{t:closedtocontinuous}-\ref{t:continuoustoclosed}).
+We will study more details on its relationships with the canonical closedness condition and continuity condition for evolutionary systems with uniqueness, which contain the classical frameworks of a semigroup for autonomous systems and a family of processes for nonautonomous systems (see Lemmas \ref{t:closedtocontinuous}-\ref{t:continuoustoclosed}).

 Our abstract theory can be directly applied to both the 2D and the 3D nonautonomous NSE on a bounded domain $\Omega$ with space periodic or with non-slip boundary conditions.
 We have the following for the 3D NSE.